 Daddy had been with Millan since he was 4 months old.
-His previous owner, rapper Redman, asked Millan to care for him.
+His previous owner, rapper Redman, asked Millan to care for him due to his hectic touring schedule.
 After more than a decade of working together, Daddy selected Junior to be his protégé.

 Junior was adopted by Cesar Millan as his former Pit Bull, Daddy, began to slow down.
 Junior was a protégé for Daddy and was trained to helped rehabilitate dogs on the Cesar’s show.
 He has excelled in working with senior dogs, although Cesar says he still needs to learn to be patient around unruly puppies.
 Junior acts as an ambassador for his breed, often associated with a violent stigma.
 When he’s not travelling or on stage, Junior can be found at Cesar’s side along with his family and his pack: Coco, Taco, and Alfie.